Gusen concentration camp: Execution

 Some prisoners, no longer capable of hard labor, were sent from Mauthausen to Gusen in order to be killed.
 At Gusen, the SS forced arriving prisoners to run in order to test their fitness.
 Those unable to perform the task sufficiently well were immediately killed, a fate that befell 3,000 of the first 10,000 prisoners sent to Gusen.
 Because they were never registered, these prisoners were not included in the official death statistics.
 After two Polish prisoners, Victor Lukawski and Franc Kapacki, escaped on 13 August 1940, the eight hundred prisoners in their work detail had to run carrying rocks and were beaten by SS guards.
 Later, they had to stand at attention all night without food.
 Fourteen Polish prisoners died and so did Lukawski and Kapacki, who were beaten to death a few days later after being caught.
 Construction on the Gusen crematorium, a double-muffle model built by Topf and Sons, began in December 1940.
 In use from late 1941, the crematorium was under the command of SS-Oberscharführer Karl Wassner.

 Either Chmielewski or SS-Hauptscharführer Heinz Jentsch invented a new execution method called Totbaden (death baths).
 Prisoners unable to work and others the SS wanted to kill were forced to stand under cold showers until they died, which could take twenty minutes to two hours.
 The drains were blocked and those who tried to avoid the water were drowned.
 Afterward, falsified causes of death were entered into the official record.
 This execution method was used only at Gusen, and was considered inefficient by SS actuaries.
 During winter, prisoners were stripped naked and forced to stand outside of Block 32 at night in groups of 150.
 Typically, half would die before morning and the rest would die the next day.

 During the final months of the war, an improvised gas chamber was devised at Gusen in a crudely converted barracks.
 The number of prisoners who were murdered there is estimated at 800 or more than 1,000.
-Previously, on 26 March 1942, around 100 Soviet prisoners of war were gassed in Block 16 with Zyklon B. Other prisoners were transported to Mauthausen to be gassed, or died in the gas van between Mauthausen and Gusen.
-From early 1942, sick prisoners were selected at Gusen to die at Hartheim Euthanasia Center; 1,100 Gusen prisoners are estimated to have died there.
+Previously, on 26 March 1942, around 100 Soviet prisoners of war were gassed in Block 16 with Zyklon B. Other prisoners were transported to Mauthausen to be gassed, or murdered in the gas van between Mauthausen and Gusen.
+From early 1942, sick prisoners were selected at Gusen to be murdered in the gas chamber at Hartheim Euthanasia Center; the total number of victims from Gusen is estimated to be 1,100.
 In April 1945, 800 prisoners were beaten to death in Gusen II and transported to Gusen I for cremation.
 According to the official records, 27,842 people died at Gusen.
 The actual number is believed to be at least 35,000 or more than 37,000.
 More than 10,000 of these deaths are believed to have occurred in 1945.